oxequa/flutter_cache_image/README.md

 # Flutter Cache Image

-A flutter library to cache network images.
-This package support the download of images from a standard *network url* and from a *firebase gs* storage url.
+A flutter library to download and cache images.
+This package supports the download of images from a standard *network path* and from a *firebase storage path*.

-This package depends only on the flutter firebase storage library; there are no others external dependencies.
+This package depends only on Flutter firebase storage and path provider; there are no other external dependencies.

-Images are stored in the app temporary directory.
+Images are stored ok the temporary directory of the app.

 ## How to add